 Our Board of Directors also allocates funds to voluntary housing programs.
-Currently, we offer three voluntary housing programs, the Carol M. Peterson Housing Fund, the Disaster Reconstruction Program, and the Zero Interest Rate Fund.
-The Board authorized \$1.0 million to the Carol M. Peterson Housing Fund for use during 2021.
-In November 2021, the Board reauthorized another \$1.0 million for the Carol M. Peterson Housing Fund for use in 2022.
+Currently, we offer two voluntary housing programs, the Carol M. Peterson Housing Fund and the Disaster Reconstruction Program.
+The Board authorized \$1.0 million to the Carol M. Peterson Housing Fund for use during 2022.
+In January 2023, the Board re-authorized another \$1.5 million for the Carol M. Peterson Housing Fund for use in 2023.
 These funds are primarily used as grants to pay for accessibility rehabilitation and emergency repairs for special needs and elderly homeowners.
 The Disaster Reconstruction Program helps very low- to moderate-income families whose homes were impacted by fires, tornadoes, flooding, landslides or other state or federally declared natural disasters in the Fifth District.
 The program offers up to \$20,000 to help repair and rebuild homes affected by disasters and \$5,000 for displaced renters to purchase homes.
-Since the program's inception, we have disbursed over \$6.2 million to assist 495 households.
+Since the program's inception, we have disbursed over \$6.8 million to assist 535 households.
 The Zero Interest Fund provides loans with a zero percent interest rate to support upfront infrastructure costs on residential and economic development projects.
 The fund is a \$2 million revolving loan fund.